 First off, please don't feel bad.
-Almost all of us fall off the diet band wagon now and then.
+Almost all of us fall off the diet bandwagon now and then.
 It's normal behavior.
-Accept it, forgive yourself and let me help you get back to the basic steps of a healthy diet with these tips:
+Accept it, forgive yourself and let me help you get back to your healthy diet.

 Don't skip meals.
 It's tempting to skip meals because you want to cut back on the calories.
 The problem with skipping meals is that by not eating now, you're going to be hungrier later, and that increases the chances you'll overeat at your next meal.